 |USD instruments||Nominal Value|

-In April 2020 Lonza issued its inaugural Eurobond with a coupon of 1.625% in the European capital market.
+In April 2020, Lonza issued its inaugural Eurobond with a coupon of 1.625% in the European capital market.
 The net proceeds were used to refinance existing debt and general corporate purposes.
-The new bond with a volume of EUR 500 million has a maturity of 7 years.
-The notes have been offered under a standalone Prospectus and will be listed on the Luxembourg Stock Exchange in denominations of EUR 100,000 by EUR 1,000.
+The new bond with a volume of EUR 500 million has a maturity of seven years.
+The notes have been offered under a standalone Prospectus and are listed on the Luxembourg Stock Exchange.

 CHF - Bond

 In 2020, Lonza issued two additional CHF-Bonds.
 In April 2020 a CHF 300 million note with a maturity of 3 years and an annual coupon of 1.000% followed by a CHF 150 million note with a maturity of six years and an annual coupon of 0.35% in September.
 The net proceeds were used for refinancing and general corporate purposes.

 In 2019, Lonza signed a Syndicated Loan Facility with a consortium of banks containing Term Loans and a Revolving Credit Facility.